pushrocks/smartdata/README.md

 It uses MongoDB as persistent storage.

 ## Intention
-There are many ODMs out there, however when we searched for a ODM that uses TypeScript, acts smart while still embracing an easy the NoSQL idea we didn't find a matching solution.
+There are many ODMs out there, however when we searched for an ODM that uses TypeScript, acts smart while still embracing an the NoSQL idea... we didn't find a matching solution.
-This is why we started smartdata
+This is why we started smartdata.

 How MongoDB terms map to smartdata classes